Gittykrsh/heart-disease-prediction/README.md

 ---

 ## 📁 Dataset
 The dataset used is `heart.csv`, which contains labeled medical data.
-(Ensure to include it in your repository or provide a link to download.)
+(You can download it from here Kaggle -> https://www.kaggle.com/code/ronitf/predicting-heart-disease.)

 ---